Bernard (TV series)

-In South Korea, season 1 aired on EBS TV in 2006 and consists of 52 episodes.
-Season 2 aired in 2009, and it also consists of 52 episodes.
+In South Korea, season 1 aired on EBS TV in January-December 2006 and consists of 52 episodes.
+Season 2 aired in May-December 2007, and it also consists of 52 episodes.
+Season 3 aired in November 21, 2008, and it also consists of 52 episodes of sports.

 Plot

-The show centers on a curious polar bear named Bernard, whose bumbling slapstick antics and clumsiness typically result in the bear being knocked unconscious or being severely injured by the end of an episode.
+The show centers on a curious polar bear named Bernard, whose bumbling slapstick antics and clumsiness typically result in Bernard being knocked unconscious or being severely injured near the end of an episode.
 Bernard almost doesn't speak, but he does communicate through guttural sounds.
-Bernard’s friends include Lloyd and Eva the penguins, Zack the lizard, and Goliath the chihuahua.
+Bernard's friends include Lloyd and Eva the penguins, Zack the lizard, and Goliath the chihuahua.

 Episodes

 Films

 A feature film based on Bernard, titled Mug Travel in South Korea and My Friend Bernard in English, was first released in South Korea on 22 March 2007.
-It was directed by Lim Ah-ron and produced at RG Animation Studios.
+It was directed by Aaron Lim and produced by RG Animation Studios.

-Another film, titled Backkom Bear: Agent 008 was released in China on 13 January 2017 and South Korea on 3 May 2017.
+Another film, titled Backkom Bear: Agent 008, was released in China on 13 January 2017 and South Korea on 3 May 2017.

-A third film, titled Agent Backkom: Kings Bear was released in China and South Korea on July 23, 2021.
+A third film, titled Agent Backkom: Kings Bear, was released in China and South Korea on 23 July 2021.

+A fourth film, titled Backkom Bear: Mars Mission, was released in China on 28 September 2023.